 Plus it showcased talents that otherwise might have gone unnoticed.
 And that included skills that might possibly be put to use in our various everyday jobs.
 Something the participants would enjoy.

-Other ways to spiff up your current job
+More ways to spiff up current job

 Besides adding external experiences to your work environment, you can also look for new opportunities in your department or within the company.
 It may take a bit of patience, as well as some extra energy and time in the short run.
 But taking on extra opportunities now may pay off in big long-run rewards.

 So, if possible, find ways to take on more of the kinds of tasks you enjoy.
 Take a look around and come up with some possibilities.
 Then talk to your boss and/or teammates and see if they are open to ideas or projects related to areas you’d like to explore.

 Maybe you’d like to take on more internet-related projects.
 Or write a newsletter.
 Maybe help plan upcoming projects or events.
 Or maybe you want to research ideas you’ve heard discussed.
 And if you aren’t sure what to suggest, tell your boss what you are interested in and ask her or him for some ideas.

 If you aren’t received with open arms the first time, don’t worry.
 Not every boss is ready for this.
 Or it may mean you need to get creative.
 Try to come up with something a bit more useful to the company’s main business or in tune with your boss’s thinking.